No written spec

 Every hour assisting an agent is an hour not spent on work that needs a person.

-Claude Code and Pi already ship skills, teams, hooks, worktrees.
+Claude Code already ships skills, teams, hooks, worktrees.
 We build on top.

 /plugin marketplace add Automattic/radical-pipelines